IcaroNascimento/javascript-ecmascript-lesson-1/README.md

 # javascript-ecmascript-lesson-1
-Is about alura course chapter 1
+Is that about alura course chapter 1